dSunny90/SendingState/README.md

 The data flows in one direction only — from model to view.
 No need to capture self or worry about memory leaks — all closures are safely handled.

+### Bindable:

+1. After adopting `Configurable`, conform your view model to `Bindable`
+2. Implement the binding logic so your view model can deliver state to the view
+3. Use `viewModel.apply(to: view)` to apply the state

 ---